US bans Pakistan International Airlines flights over pilot concerns

-SYDNEY: The U.S. Department of Transportation said it has revoked permission for Pakistan International Airlines (PIA) to conduct charter flights to the United States, citing Federal Aviation Administration (FAA) concerns over Pakistani pilot certifications.
+Pakistan last month grounded almost a third of its pilots after discovering they may have falsified their qualifications

+Pakistan last month grounded almost a third of its pilots after discovering they may have falsified their qualifications

-SYDNEY: The U.S. Department of Transportation said it has revoked permission for Pakistan International Airlines (PIA) to conduct charter flights to the United States, citing Federal Aviation Administration (FAA) concerns over Pakistani pilot certifications.
+SYDNEY/ISLAMABAD : The US Department of Transportation said it has revoked permission for Pakistan International Airlines (PIA) to conduct charter flights to the United States, citing Federal Aviation Administration (FAA) concerns over Pakistani pilot certifications.

 The information is contained in a revocation of special authorisation dated July 1 provided by the department to Reuters on Friday.